'Tis the Fifteenth Season: Cultural references

-Mr. McGrew's Christmas Carol is a parody of Mr. Magoo's Christmas Carol.

-Christmas with the California Prunes is a clear takeoff of The California Raisins, as well as the A Claymation Christmas Celebration that featured them.

-The other versions of A Christmas Carol that are seen in TV are parodies of Family Matters and Star Trek.

-The montage in which Homer takes all the presents from Springfield strongly references the How the Grinch Stole Christmas!
-TV special.
-In fact, a parody of the song "You're a Mean One, Mr. Grinch" (sung by Dan Castallaneta) can be heard during the montage.
+Mr. McGrew's Christmas Carol, the Christmas special that Homer watches, is a parody of Mr. Magoo's Christmas Carol.
+The montage in which Homer takes all the presents from Springfield strongly references the How the Grinch Stole Christmas! television special.
+In fact, a parody of the song "You're a Mean One, Mr. Grinch", sung by Dan Castellaneta, can be heard during the montage.

-The Year Santa Got Lost, which Homer briefly sees on TV, is a parody of the Rankin/Bass stop-motion Christmas specials.
-The character of Mr. Mailman (voiced by Jimmy Stewart) is based on S. D. Kluger from Santa Claus is Comin' to Town, and several of the Misfit Toys from Rudolph the Red-Nosed Reindeer (Charlie-in-the-Box, Dolly, Spotted Elephant, Train with Square Wheels, Jelly Pistol, and the plane that can't fly) make cameo appearances.

-Towards the end of the episode Ned Flanders begins to recite from the Gospel of Luke, (chapter 2 verse 8), similarly to Linus in A Charlie Brown Christmas.

-Moe's face is featured on Rembrandt's The Anatomy Lesson of Dr. Nicolaes Tulp.

-The store shown as Abercrombie & Rich is a parody of the popular American brand Abercrombie & Fitch.

-Homer mentions Tuesdays with Morrie, a book and later a television film starring Hank Azaria, who voices many of the supporting characters in The Simpsons.

-Marge shops at a store named "Victor's Secret", which is a reference to Victoria's Secret, the popular lingerie store.

-Homer believes Jesus sang "Stairway to Heaven", instead of Led Zeppelin.

 Reception

+Viewing figures

+The episode was watched by 11.28 million viewers, which was the 28th most-watched show that week.

+Critical response

-On November 2, 2004, the episode was released in the United States on a DVD collection titled The Simpsons Christmas 2, along with the season twelve episodes "Homer vs. Dignity" and "Skinner's Sense of Snow" and the season fourteen episode "Dude, Where's My Ranch?".
+On November 2, 2004, the episode was released in the United States on a DVD collection titled The Simpsons Christmas 2, along with the twelfth season episodes "Homer vs. Dignity" and "Skinner's Sense of Snow" and the fourteenth season episode "Dude, Where's My Ranch?".
 While reviewing the DVD, Brian James of PopMatters wrote that "'Tis the Fifteenth Season" is "hardly a masterpiece, but it does feature a talking astrolabe and the phrase 'double-bacon genius-burger,' two elements that deserve a spot in Simpson Valhalla.
 It's a shame that such entries don't come as fast and furious as they did a decade ago, but that The Simpsons does offer a few belly laughs now and then, rather than being a complete embarrassment this late in the game is a bigger accomplishment than anyone gives it credit for.
 It's still just a cartoon, and still a pretty good one."

 Kyle Ryan of The A.V.
 Club praised the episode for "strik[ing] a nice balance between sharp satire and real heart."

+Colin Jacobson of DVD Movie Guide said that Flanders was acting out of character and that there were too many holiday show references.
+He felt the episode was "fairly uninspired."

+On Four Finger Discount, Guy Davis and Brendan Dando thought it was a "perfectly acceptable Christmas special."
+They thought Flanders' jealousy reminded them of the fifth season episode "Homer Loves Flanders", but felt Homer's gift to himself was more thoughtless than selfish since he is the family's sole provider.

+Themes and analysis

+Wind Goodfriend wrote that Homer learning making sacrifices is an example of an investment couples make where the individuals give something up for the good of their relationship.